mbruguet/mbruguet.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate at [Université Paris-Dauphine](https://dauphine.psl.eu/).
+I hold a Master’s degree in Econometrics and Statistics from the [Aix-Marseille School of Economics](https://www.amse-aixmarseille.fr/en/study/master-econometrics-statistics), which I now apply to my research in energy economics.
+I am currently pursuing a PhD at [Université Paris-Dauphine](https://dauphine.psl.eu/), where I focus on demand-side solutions for the energy transition, with particular attention to incentives for energy conservation.
-My research focuses on demand-side solutions for the energy transition, and more specifically on incentives for energy conservation.
-I am deeply motivated by the need to reduce energy consumption in order to reduce greenhouse gas emissions.
-By studying the performance of public energy conservation policies, my aim is to provide information and statistical tools that can help policy-makers design fairer interventions.
+I am deeply motivated by the need to reduce energy consumption as a key lever to cut greenhouse gas emissions.
+Through the evaluation of public energy conservation policies, my goal is to provide actionable insights and statistical tools that can support policy-makers in designing fairer and more effective interventions.

 **Thesis title :** "Evaluating sufficiency and efficiency in residential energy consumption" \
 **Supervisors :** [Dr. Anna Creti](https://cgemp.dauphine.fr/fileadmin/mediatheque/centres/cgemp/CV/CV_2022/CV_Anna_Creti.pdf) & [Dr. Arthur Thomas](https://arthurthomaseconometrics.github.io/) \